lskywalker/lskywalker/README.md

 🏢 I'm currently working at Brasserie Lolita, Amsterdam;

-⚙️  The project I am currently working on: Webserv;
+⚙️  The project I am currently working on: Advent Of Code 2022 in Python;

 🌍 I'm mostly active within the 42 network;

-🌱 Learning mostly in C and C++;
+🌱 I've learned mostly C and C++ and I am currently learning Python;

 ⚡️ Fun fact: I'm a fulltime gymrat;